Quadrophenia (musical)

-History
+Background

 After the rock opera was released in 1973, The Who attempted to perform the album on a supporting tour.
 However, the effort turned out to be disastrous because of the complexity of the production.
 The album's music made extensive use of synthesizers and sound effects, which meant the group had to work to backing tapes for live performance.
 The band was constrained by playing to the tapes, and early performances were plagued by tape malfunctions.
 The band soon abandoned most of the rock opera in favor of their other hit songs.
-Only a few of the album's songs would be performed regularly on the group's subsequent tours in 1975–6, 1979–80, 1981, 1982, and 1989.
+Only a few of the album's songs would be performed regularly on the group's subsequent tours in 1979–80, 1981, 1982, and 1989.

-In 1994 Roger Daltrey, lead singer of The Who, celebrated his 50th birthday by performing a two-night spectacular of Who music at Carnegie Hall, followed by a major tour.
-This tour attracted attention to songs from The Who's Quadrophenia and gathered support for the staging of a major tour of the rock opera in 1996–1997.

-In 1996 Pete Townshend was approached to produce Quadrophenia for The Prince's Trust concert at Hyde Park, London.
-He at first planned to perform the opera as a solo acoustic show using scenes from the film on backing screens, but after receiving offers of financing from Vespa, Townshend decided on a full-out production.
-The opera was performed with a large backing band, including Daltrey, John Entwistle on bass, Pete Townshend on acoustic guitar and vocals, Zak Starkey on drums, Rabbit Bundrick and Jon Carin on keyboards, Simon Townshend and Geoff Whitehorn on guitar and special guests including Phil Daniels as the Narrator/Jimmy, Gary Glitter as The Rocker, Adrian Edmonson as the Ace Face/Bellboy, Stephen Fry as the hotel manager, Trevor McDonald as the newsreader and Pink Floyd's David Gilmour as the bus driver.
-Gilmour also played additional lead guitar for that performance.
-A horn section and backing vocalists were included, along with other actors.
+In Pete Townshend was approached to perform Quadrophenia for the 1996 The Prince's Trust concert at Hyde Park, London.
+He at first planned to perform the opera as a solo acoustic show using scenes from the film on backing screens, but after receiving offers of financing from Vespa, Townshend decided on a elaborate production.
+The opera was performed with a large backing band, including Roger Daltrey, John Entwistle on bass, Zak Starkey on drums, John "Rabbit" Bundrick and Jon Carin on keyboards, Simon Townshend and Geoff Whitehorn on guitar, and special guests including Phil Daniels as the Narrator/Jimmy, Gary Glitter as the Rocker, Adrian Edmondson as the Ace Face/Bellboy, Stephen Fry as the hotel manager, Trevor McDonald as the newsreader and Pink Floyd's David Gilmour as the bus driver & contributing guitarist.
+The band was augmented by a horn section and backing vocalists.

-Afterward, Townshend decided to take the production on tour in 1996-1997 as The Who.
-For the subsequent tour of the UK and the US, Daniels was replaced by a filmed narrative, and Gilmour's role as the bus driver was taken over by Simon Townshend.
-Gary Glitter and P.J.
-Proby made guest appearances as The Godfather, and Billy Idol also guested as Ace Face/Bellboy.
+Afterward, Townshend, Daltrey, and Entwistle performed a scaled-down version of the production at Madison Square Garden, before being pressured to take the show on tour in 1996-1997 as the Who.
+For the subsequent tour of the UK and the US, Daniels was replaced by a filmed actor, and Gilmour's role as the bus driver was taken over by Simon Townshend.
+Gary Glitter, P.J.
+Proby, and Billy Idol were among the guests at different points of the tour.

-Townshend and Daltrey toured the rock opera again in 2012-13 without guest singers.
-The backing band included Simon Townshend on vocals and guitar, Pino Palladino on bass, Zak Starkey on drums, Loren Gold and John Coury on keyboards, J. Greg Miller and Reggie Grisham on horn and Frank Simes as music director.
-Scott Devours also played drums on part of the tour.